Cross-Domain Messaging (XDM)

 // consensus block number below archiving depth at which this MMR proof was generated

-// storage root is used to verify the `ConfirmedDomainBlocks` storage
+// Leaf data, that contains consensus storage root, is used to verify the `ConfirmedDomainBlocks` storage

 // merkle proof for this MMR